dTile/tiler/README.md

 tile.p=6; //set the decimal precision of the bounding coordinates to 6;

 var tbox = tile.surround(10);
-//instantiate a tile box that surrounds tile with 10 tiles in each side;
+//instantiate a tile-box (tbox) that surrounds "tile" with 10 tiles in each side;

 console.log(tile.coords);